This article was originally published on Oct. 15, 2018, and updated on April 8, 2021.

-A so-so blog security setup for WordPress can be handled with a couple of plugins — it’s good enough to stop a lot of hacking attempts, but it’s not an iron-clad approach.
+An above-average blog security setup for WordPress can be handled with a couple of plugins — it’s good enough to stop most of hacking attempts, but it’s not an iron-clad approach.
 Someone who’s really determined might still find their way in.

 Better blog security involves taking several steps using things like plugins, complex passwords and a few best practices.

 I’ve been called in to clean up a couple blogs, but we were able to undo the damage that had been done — mostly spam links that had been injected into several blog posts for a black-hat SEO attack — but they wouldn’t have happened if the owner had practiced strong blog security to begin with.
 We could clean out the links by hand, which would have taken hours.
 Instead, we had to restore the blog from a backup.

 Here are a few ways you can improve blog security on your WordPress site.

 Delete your admin account.

 Use Sucuri Security or other blog security plugins.

 Editor’s note: For a comprehensive website security package — including daily malware scanning — check out GoDaddy Website Security, powered by Sucuri.